meisben/girlsIntoCoding-robotbenchmark-activity3/index.md

 <!--Comment: Back to markdown -->

-* What would we do if we wanted to change the movement of the robot?
+* What would we do if we wanted to change the movement of the robot so that it starts to avoid walls?
 * Let's alter the code together to make this happen!
 Our goal is to make the robot turn after it has moved backwards
 * Open the 'controller' (code editor) for the robot
 * Scroll to the section of the code which looks like this (it should be lines 168-189):